BarGolan/MySite/README.md

-Welcome to Bar Golan's website
+Welcome to Bar Golan's website.

-to run the website simply click the "mySite.HTML" file Code validation is being done using the required attribute in the input tags of the form.
+to run the website simply click the "mySite.HTML" file.

 The HTML file has a few references within: